tomer-w/ha-victron-mqtt/README.md

 ## Configuration

-The integration can be configured in two ways:
+The integration can be configured in three ways:

 ### Method 1: Automatic Discovery
 1. Your Victron device should be automatically discovered if it has MQTT enabled